Transforming Communities One Life at a Time!

 There comes a moment in your life when the door swings open, the lights are turned on, and reality smacks you in the face.
 Until that moment, you take for granted the conveniences and comforts that are the norm of student life.
 You don’t see the nameless, faceless workers who make it all possible.
 And in that blazing moment when you finally see them and are confronted by the glaring disparities in your world, you are faced with a choice - accept your community the way it is, or commit to changing it.

 Max Gerall is a student who committed to work for change.
 While attending Texas A&M University, he became friends with A&M’s invisible contract service employees.
 His life was forever changed by his friendship with Melissa Martinez, an on-campus dining hall cashier.
 Through their friendship, he learned about the hardships the more than 3,000 contract service employees face.
-Low wage rates force employees into substandard housing far from their jobs.
+Max surveyed 170 third party support staff and found 50% were traveling more than 55 miles to work each way, 60% did not have a high school diploma, that 65% have not been to a doctor in 6 years, that 75% are forced to accrue debt annually just to make ends meet and 40% of the workers are working in the same job that their parents have worked for 30+ years.
 Many work two jobs, 6 days/week, year-round, just to keep food on the table.
 That’s what the employees do while the college students they support enjoy their free Wi-Fi and swim-up bars.
 After realizing the extent of the inequality between the two University communities, Max could no longer turn a blind eye; he chose to take action.

 Respect Empowerment Aspiration Community Hope